Stuttering: fix this!

 If you have a wrong answer - no matter how much effort you're putting you're not going to get far.
 You're going to keep rambling around the same spot.
 If you have this question answered right - everything finally falls into place.

-So, let's do it!
+So, let's dive into it!

 Fixing stuttering